-The foreign operator who has not built materials to the four-filter scan is reading the meeting that follows as a meeting that matters.
+The foreign operator who has not built materials to the four-filter scan is judging the meeting that follows as a meeting that matters.
 The meeting is courtesy.
 The sort already happened.
 The procurement officer is professional and warm.
 The next email goes silent.

 | Architecture | Heaviest filter weight |